RLAIF-SPA: Structured AI Feedback for Semantic-Prosodic Alignment in Speech Synthesis: Methodology

 \subsection{Prosodic Label Alignment}

 The first component of the AI Feedback mechanism is prosodic-emotional label matching.
 To guide the model toward generating emotionally expressive speech, we adopt a fine-grained labeling strategy that annotates speech along four distinct prosodic-emotional dimensions: \textit{Structure, Emotion, Speed,} and \textit{Tone}.
-These four labels represent key and complementary aspects of emotional expression, thereby forming a comprehensive yet manageable framework.
-The \textit{Structure} label guides the model in capturing the organization and rhythm of speech--for example, distinguishing between questions and statements or modeling emotional progression in the narrative~\cite{Galdino2025,ma2024emoboxmultilingualmulticorpusspeech}--thereby enabling the generation of speech that is both emotionally varied and contextually coherent.
-The \textit{Emotion} label serves as the core determinant of the overall emotional state (e.g., happy, sad) \cite{sun2025emotiontalk}.
-Meanwhile, \textit{Speed} and \textit{Tone} provide fine-grained control over prosodic characteristics that reflect emotional intensity and color.
-In detail, \textit{Speed} adjusts the delivery pace, a strong indicator of arousal (e.g., faster for excitement, slower for sadness) \cite{KALLINEN2004275}, while \textit{Tone} controls pitch variation, which is crucial for conveying subtle emotional nuances like the rising intonation in a surprised voice \cite{xiao2018mespemotionaltonalspeech,Cho2024}.
+Here, \textit{Structure} captures the utterance-level discourse function, \textit{Emotion} is a five-way category, \textit{Speed} denotes speaking rate, and \textit{Tone} describes pragmatic speaking style.
+These four labels represent key and complementary aspects of emotional expression, thereby forming a comprehensive yet manageable framework\cite{zhao2026stylebench}.

-To implement this strategy at scale, we employ an automated labeling process where a LLM generates the target prosodic-emotional labels for the entire training dataset.
-This method bypasses the need for costly and time-consuming manual annotation, ensuring efficient and consistent labeling across large volumes of data.
-During the AI Feedback phase, the model's generated speech is evaluated for alignment with these LLM-generated target labels.
-A reward is granted when the predicted prosodic characteristics match the ground truth labels, thereby guiding the model toward producing more emotionally expressive and accurate speech.
-The reward function for this prosodic-emotional label alignment is formally defined as:
+To implement this strategy at scale, we first generate target prosodic-emotional labels for the entire training dataset using an LLM\cite{ge2026sagelm}, and then optimize the policy with these labels as supervision.
+We define the match indicator as: